IBM/ibm_zos_zosmf/examples/README.md

   - The value for property __zmf_password__ is the password of your username of z/OSMF.
 Actually, client certificate is the recommanded way to do the authentication, you can use __zmf_crt__ and __zmf_key__ to specify the certificate file and key file to be used in authentication.
 But it's easier to try the examples by using username/password system here.

 - `cpm.yml` contians variables for all groups for sample_role(s)_*.yml:
-  - The value for property cpm_template_name is the template name in CP&M user want to provision
+  # The value for property cpm_template_name which identifies the template (software service) user wants to provision with Cloud Provisioning & Management
-  - The value for property domain_name where the template under
+  # The value for property domain_name which identifies CP&M domain in which specified template is defined
-  - The value for property tenant_name is for which tenant that is associated with the template under domain_name
+  # The value for optional property tenant_name which identifies CP&M tenant that is associated with the zmf_user that is provisioning the template
-  - The value for property systems_nicknames is for system nickname
+  # The value for optional property systems_nicknames which identifies on which system the software instance will be provisioned
-  - The value for property instance_record_dir is for the file path in local system where the provision result (in json) will be stored
+  # The value for property instance_record_dir identifies the file path in local system where the provision result (in json) will be stored
-  - The value for property api_polling_retry_count is for max times of status polling before task fail and exit
+  # The value for property instance_action_name identifies which instance action user wants to perform
-  - The value for property api_polling_interval_seconds is for interval in seconds between each api_polling_retry_count polling
+  # The value for property instance_info_json_path identifies full file path of the provisioned instance json file that is created by provision_software_service role, common format is /{{ instance_record_dir }}/{{ instanceID }}-{{ externalName }}.json
-  - The value for property instance_action_name is the name which instance action user want to perform provision_software_service role, common format is /{{ instance_record_dir }}/{{ instanceID }}-{{ externalName }}.json
+  # The value for property api_polling_retry_count identifies max times of status polling before task fail and exit
-  - The value for property instance_info_json_path is the full file path of the provision json file that is created by
+  # The value for property api_polling_interval_seconds identifies interval in seconds between each api_polling_retry_count polling

 ## Sample Playbooks

 ### [sample_role_complete_workflow.yml](sample_role_complete_workflow.yml)